 A real ultra-low power LoRa development board based on the popular Atmel AVR ATMega328p - Arduino compatible.
 Thanks to the highly efficient MCP16251 Step-up Switching regulator, this board can be powered with little as 0.9V.
 In other words, you can run it on a single Alkaline Cell until the battery is totally dry.

-As standard, this board comes with a RFM69W Sub-GHz RF module (Semtech SX1231), giving you wireless connectivity out of the box!
+As standard, this board comes with an RFM69W Sub-GHz RF module (Semtech SX1231), giving you wireless connectivity out of the box!
 The RFM69 is a very popular FSK/OOK radio, proven to offer excellent cost/benefit for any project requiring RF communication at low-power.

-Finally a W25X40CL 4MBit SPI Flash is attached to the PCB, giving you plenty of storage and option for remote firmware upgrade over-the-air.
+Finally, a W25X40CL 4MBit SPI Flash is attached to the PCB, giving you plenty of storage and option for remote firmware upgrade over-the-air.
 You get all this running on a board that consumes around 6µA in sleep mode when powered by a 3V source, like two Alkaline cells.

 Reviews Hide Reviews